agover97/MBTA-console/README.md

 10. Use comments and change variable names to make code more readable

+11. Docstring function descriptions could be more clear

 More items could be added to this list